Detroit: Music

 The city has a rich musical heritage and has contributed to many genres over the decades.
 Important music events include the Detroit International Jazz Festival, the Detroit Electronic Music Festival, the Motor City Music Conference (MC2), the Urban Organic Music Conference, the Concert of Colors, and the hip-hop Summer Jamz festival.

 In the 1940s, Detroit blues artist John Lee Hooker became a long-term resident in the Delray neighborhood.
 Hooker, among other important blues musicians, migrated from his home in Mississippi, bringing the Delta blues to Detroit.
 Hooker recorded for Fortune Records, the biggest pre-Motown blues/soul label.
 During the 1950s, the city became a center for jazz, with stars performing in the Black Bottom neighborhood.
 Prominent emerging jazz musicians included trumpeter Donald Byrd (who attended Cass Tech and performed with Art Blakey and the Jazz Messengers early in his career) and saxophonist Pepper Adams (who enjoyed a solo career and accompanied Byrd on several albums).
 The Graystone International Jazz Museum documents jazz in Detroit.

 Other prominent Motor City R&B stars in the 1950s and early 1960s were Nolan Strong, Andre Williams, and Nathaniel Mayer—who all scored local and national hits on the Fortune Records label.
 According to Smokey Robinson, Strong was a primary influence on his voice as a teenager.
 The Fortune label, a family-operated label on Third Avenue, was owned by the husband-and-wife team of Jack Brown and Devora Brown.
 Fortune—which also released country, gospel and rockabilly LPs and 45s—laid the groundwork for Motown, which became Detroit's most legendary record label.

+Studio A control room in the Hitsville U.S.A. building on W. Grand Boulevard.
+This building was Motown's first headquarters and recording studio.

 Berry Gordy, Jr. founded Motown Records, which rose to prominence during the 1960s and early 1970s with acts such as Stevie Wonder, the Temptations, the Four Tops, Smokey Robinson & the Miracles, Diana Ross & the Supremes, the Jackson 5, Martha and the Vandellas, the Spinners, Gladys Knight & the Pips, the Marvelettes, the Elgins, the Monitors, the Velvelettes, and Marvin Gaye.
 Artists were backed by in-house vocalists the Andantes and the Funk Brothers.